-- Maintain confidentiality, not silence - We all care about protecting the student from being re-traumatized.
+- Maintain privacy, not silence - We all care about protecting the student from being re-traumatized.

-What's wrong with promising anonymity?
+What's wrong with promising confidentiality?

-- Some complainants may not feel comfortable telling you a lot of details, but they do want to talk to someone. - We may reach out to the student simply to confirm that they don't want to participate in any further action the University might take - Some complainants later say, "I told them and they didn't do anything"
+- Some complainants may not feel comfortable telling you a lot of details, but they do want to talk to someone. - This helps the University track repeat offenders and allows us to take appropriate action in addressing repeat offenders. - Some complainants later say, "I told them and they didn't do anything"